 Fecal Coliforms: Non-fecal coliforms are naturally found as soil organisms.
-Fecal Coliforms, such as E. coli, also low.
-Sufficient dissolved oxygen in the bottom, cooler waters allows cold-water fish to survive, such as salmon and trout.
+Fecal Coliforms, such as E. coli, are coliforms found in the intestines of warm-blooded animals and humans.
+The presence of fecal coliforms indicates contamination from either animals or humans.